 - Removes the tedious and time-consuming activity of scheduling posts.

-- Has an area called Tailwind Tribes, which to me is what Group boards should be more like.
+- Has an area called Tailwind Communities, which to me is what Group boards should be more like.

 - Shows you how many times Pins have been shared.